tjhelton/pypg/tools/CONTRIBUTE.md

 ---

-Thank you for contributing to pypg!
+Thank you for contributing to py-sc!
 Your improvements help make SafetyCulture API automation better for everyone. 🚀